JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 // execution
-var myDe = DataExtension.Init(deName); // add 'ENT.' in front of the name for shared DEs! var myDeArr = localeDe.Rows.Lookup(whereColumnArr, whereColumValueArr, limit, orderBy);
+var myDe = DataExtension.Init(deName); // add 'ENT.' in front of the name for shared DEs! var myDeArr = myDe.Rows.Lookup(whereColumnArr, whereColumValueArr, limit, orderBy);

 // parsing
 // if no rows where returned, myDeArr returns NULL